Making disks available on your own machine

 /etc/auto.data

-with configuration for the machine with shared directories home.fi.muni.cz.
-When mounting a home directory to
+with the configuration for the machine with shared directories home.fi.muni.cz.
+When mounting the home directory, add the line

 /etc/auto.master